ilastik/ilastik.github.io/documentation/tracking/tracking.md

 for a more detailed description of this applet, including an explanation of the **Two thresholds** option.

-Note that, although the tracking workflows expect prediction maps as input files, nothing prevents the user from loading (binary) segmentation images instead.
+Note that, although the tracking workflows usually expect prediction maps as input files, nothing prevents the user from loading (binary) segmentation images instead.
 In this case, we recommend to disable the smoothing filter by setting all **Sigmas** to 0 and the user should choose a **Threshold** of 0.
+For performance reasons, it is, however, recommended to start the appropriate workflow when the user has already a binary image.

 Finally, objects outside the given **Size Range** are filtered out for this and the following steps.